 For lighter weight variants, the PowerBlock GF-SPDBLK24 Adjustable SpeedBlock can actually be more costly, despite its cheaper price compared to the PowerBlock Elite.
 The SpeedBlock still is, however, unmatched for its compactness and balance that it offers, making it a solid choice for anyone looking for a lighter variant of adjustable weights.

 8. BalanceFrom GoFit

 The use of a Hex Design means that these were made to prevent rolling and allow efficient storing.
 The rubber neoprene coating is also softer and can prevent harmful damages from gym mishaps, while also preventing floor damages when dropped.

 The solid metal chrome finish is complemented by the contoured ergonomic handles that are designed for ease-of-use and safe handling.
-Although they don’t look it, the contoured handles are much better and comfortable than standard straight bars and can really enhance any workout.
+Although they don’t look at it, the contoured handles are much better and comfortable than standard straight bars and can really enhance any workout.

 Cost and Value

-The BalanceFrom GoFits are a moderately priced option that provides anything you could ever need for strength training.
+The BalanceFrom GoFits is a moderately priced option that provides anything you could ever need for strength training.
 These won’t break your budget but also won’t surprise you like some of the other adjustable options.
 The BalanceFrom GoFit will always be a safe and reliable buy.

 - Neoprene Cover

 - Highly Durable

 The rubber-coated cast is not only durable but have been welded and pressed into the handles, making them secure and safe for any type of workout.
 The rubber casing is also made from recycled rubber, emphasizing an economically friendly standpoint from XMark.